 \subsubsection{Pretraining Stage}

 When many unlabeled graphs are available, an intuitively designed pretraining framework is an effective approach for semisupervised graph classification.
-The pretraining framework of the SSCDL model includes a shared GNN encoder module of graph-structured data and a projection head module.
+The pretraining framework of the CDL model includes a shared GNN encoder module of graph-structured data and a projection head module.
 The shared GNN encoder module consists of three components, including a GNN encoder component, a pooling layer component and a multilayer perceptron (MLP) component.
-In the shared GNN encoder module, we perform graph representation learning according to graph classification theory.
+In the shared GNN encoder module, we perform graph representation learning according to the graph classification techniques.

 For simplicity, a GCN \cite{You2020GCL, Kipf2017GCN} is used as an example to describe the backbone of the GNN encoder module.
 The formula for the $l$th GCN layer in the GNN encoder is defined as follows: